sillypantscoder/shake-table/README.md

   - You don't have to worry about this button.
   - This screen is completely broken.
   - Do not press the "Create File" button.
+  - This button has been removed to discourage pressing.
 - The "Run File" button lets you select a file to run.
 3 files come preinstalled.
   - Once you have selected the file, there is a button to run the file.
   - If you push it, the motor will follow the instructions in the file.